Epidemiology (MSc, PGDip and PGCert)

 The University reserves the right to amend previously announced fees, if necessary.
 For a full list fees that may be applicable, please see the fee schedule.

-Assessment varies from module to module but will include a combination of unseen written papers and written assignments.
-Details are given in the module specifications.
+Assessment varies from module to module but will include a combination of unseen written examinations and written assignments.
+Details are given in the module specifications, found under the Structure tab on the Epidemiology programme page.

-Examinations take place once a year in June (please note: it is not possible to hold examinations at other times of year).
+Examinations take place once a year in June.
 These are normally held in a student’s country of residence.
-We have examination centres in over 190 countries worldwide (for details please visit our Assessment and examinations section.
+We have examination centres in over 180 countries worldwide, for details please see our Assessment and examinations section.

-They are arranged mainly through Ministries of Education or the British Council.
+Examinations are arranged mainly through Ministries of Education or the British Council.
 Students taking examinations will need to pay a fee to their local examination centre.
-Please note that if you fail an examination at the first entry you will be allowed one further attempt.

 - An undergraduate degree (e.g. bachelor) which is considered at least comparable to a UK second class honours degree, from an institution acceptable to the University, provided the degree is in a health-related discipline, statistics or another appropriate subject.
 Work experience in a health science / health care setting is desirable but not essential; or